 Click Here to File a Kansas Construction Lien Claim Document

-LienItNow.com prepares, files Kansas mechanics' liens for a fee of $290.00.
+LienItNow.com prepares, files Kansas mechanics' liens.
 Service of the lien is not included in this price, but LienItNow.com will have the lien served for an additional charge.
+For pricing information, please visit our prices page.

 Click Here to File a Kansas Mechanics Lien Claim Document